JimMoyle/YetAnotherWriteLog/README.md

 	 Github: https://github.com/JimMoyle/YetAnotherWriteLog
 	 Twitter: @jimmoyle

                 .SYNOPSIS

-        Single function to enable logging to a file.
+        Single function to enable logging to file.
         .DESCRIPTION

         The Log file can be output to any directory.
 A single log entry looks like this:
         2018-01-30 14:40:35 INFO:    'My log text'

-        Log entries can be Info, Warn, Error or Debug
+        Log entries can be Info, Warning, Error or Debug

         The function takes pipeline input and you can even pipe exceptions straight to the function for automatic logging.